 Program overview

-The Master of Information Technology Security (MITS) program is a unique and innovative graduate degree that focuses on specialized information technology (IT) security.
-This program is designed to equip students with a comprehensive understanding of both business and IT security through a blend of theoretical knowledge and practical application.
-The curriculum aligns closely with the domains found in the Certified Information Systems Security Professional (CISSP) exam and the SysAdmin, Audit, Networking and Security (SANS) Essentials course.
-The MITS program is recognized for its emphasis on teamwork and collaborative learning, making it one of the few specialized IT security graduate degrees available globally.
+The Master of Information Technology Security (MITS) program is a specialized graduate degree that focuses on the critical areas of information technology and security.
+This innovative program is one of the few of its kind available globally, designed to equip students with a comprehensive understanding of both business and IT security.
+Through a combination of theoretical knowledge and practical application, students will engage in a collaborative learning environment that prepares them for the complexities of the IT security landscape.
+The curriculum aligns closely with the domains found in the Certified Information Systems Security Professional (CISSP) exam, ensuring that graduates are well-prepared for industry challenges.

-The MITS program is structured to be completed in a 12-24 months timeframe, depending on whether students choose to study full-time.
-The program offers a hybrid delivery method, combining in-person and online learning experiences.
+The MITS program is structured to be completed in 24 months of full-time study.
+The program offers a hybrid delivery method, combining in-person and online learning to provide flexibility for students.
 Key features of the program structure include:

 • Intakes available in September (Fall) and January (Winter).

-• Hands-on learning opportunities through various laboratories and practical assignments.
+• Hands-on learning opportunities through various labs and practical assignments.

-• Options for completing a Capstone project or an industry internship.
+• Options for completing a Capstone project or an internship to gain real-world experience.

 Featured Experiences

-The MITS program offers a variety of unique experiences that enhance the learning journey for students.
-These include:
+The MITS program offers a variety of unique experiences that enhance the learning journey for students:

-• Access to specialized laboratories such as the Hacker Research Laboratory, which is tailored for the MITS curriculum.
+• Access to the Hacker Research Laboratory, which is specifically designed for the MITS curriculum.

-• Collaboration with the Vector Institute, which offers networking and career events for students.
+• Collaboration with the Vector Institute, providing networking and career development opportunities in the AI field.

 Career Options